grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 [//]: # (Does the ship-to-ship work with the diesels running?
 Lets say yes, but a much more limited distance.)

 At first, Cassandra was able to steer them around the big pieces of flotsam using the sonar.
 Since the ocean was very quiet, she could hear the sound of the _Prospect's_ diesel engines bouncing off the bigger floating pieces.
-But soon they entered an area so densely packed with wrecked ship hulks that they needed to use the active sonar to chart their way precisely through it.
+But soon they entered an area so densely packed with wrecked hulks that they needed to use the active sonar to chart their way precisely through it.
 They started pinging at regular intervals a few minutes apart, and Cassandra would report obstructions ahead --- both above and below the surface.
 Hemi noted her reports on a clipboard and worked out a safe route forward.

+[//]: # (The distinction between flotsam and jetsam applies here: flotsam is debris not deliberately throw overboard, like from a sinking ship, while jetsam is stuff thrown overboard on purpose.)

 Captain Percy ran a power wire up to the bridge and connected a hand-held spot light.
 She swept a beam back and forth, scraping away at the heavy blackness in front of her boat.
-Most of the contacts Cassandra was seeing with the sonar were partially or almost entirely submerged, held aloft over the 1000 meter deep ocean by clinging to the last desperate bubble of buoyancy they yet retained from when the ships were alive.
-Under Percy's light the vessels were typically a low, black, curved, and oily form, riding threateningly just under the surface, awash with waves that passed over and obscured them.
+Most of the contacts Cassandra was seeing with the sonar were partially or almost entirely submerged, held aloft over the 1000-meter deep ocean by clinging to the last desperate bubble of buoyancy yet retained from when the ships were alive.
+Under Percy's light the vessels were typically low, black, curved, and oily forms, riding threateningly just under the surface, awash with waves that passed over and obscured them.
 Alternatively, they would take the figure of a low wall in the water, still showing the distinctive outline of the pointed form of a ship hull.

 As they made their way further, the debris in the water grew more abundant.
 The breeze they had been driving into earlier died away and the ocean flattened out, as if held down by the thick greasy blanket of refuse laying on it.
-In among the larger debris pieces of the derelict vessels were rafts of rotting wood from ship decking and furniture: rusting barrels, bits of foam covered in bright cloth, frayed lines, pale bleached buoys and bumpers, and pieces of masts and tools.
-Anything that might fall from a ship or get tossed into the ocean and did not immediately sink seemed to have made its way to this huge gyre of refuse.
+In among the larger debris pieces of the derelict vessels were rafts of rotting wood from ship decking and furniture: rusting barrels, bits of foam covered in bright cloth, frayed lines, bleached-pale buoys and bumpers, and pieces of masts and tools.
+Anything that might fall from a ship or get tossed into the ocean and did not immediately sink seemed to have made its way to this huge gyre of garbage.
 The larger pieces bumped eerily against the hull of the _Prospect_ with deep resonant thumps that could be heard throughout the boat.
 In many places an iridescent oily sheen sprinkled with clumps of floating grease reflected back in Percy's light.

+Gregory, in the lookout ring, suddenly turned to one side with a jerk.
+"Captain Percy, am I hallucinating?
+I think I saw movement up on one of those low-sunken ships off the port side."

+Percy immediately switched off the light.
+She peered into the darkness in the direction Gregory indicated.
+For a moment it was a futile effort to see where there was no light for her eyes to receive.
+But then a bright blue light outlined the shadow of a hunched gaunt figure just off to one side of where she was staring.
+It took her a moment to realize that she recognized the light of a cutting torch.
+"Scavengers Gregory.
+Any source of scrap metal, no matter how will remote, will also have someone who knows how to transform it into fucking treasure.
+It's possible they live out here.
+Sometimes whole communities will develop around a resource like this."

+Percy turned the spot light back on but didn't shine it in the direction she saw the cutting torch, guessing that scavengers in a place like this would prefer to be left alone.
+A moment later the _Prospect_ was slowly motoring past a low barge half loaded with a mound of rusting steel.

+[//]: # (----- invisible character break)

-[//]: # (### Through the dense part of the garbage patch at night; then in the morning they dive, and Cassandra hears the pursuing sub)
+[//]: # (### Through the dense part of the garbage patch at night; then in the morning they dive, and Cassandra hears the Grackle)

-They spent the entire night slowly pinging their way through the densely polluted surface water.
-The _Gnat_ followed dutifully behind.
+They spent the entire night slowly pinging their way through the densely polluted surface water with the _Gnat_ following dutifully behind.
 Percy instinctively was feeling uncomfortable about the racket the two ships were making, especially since every ping told anyone within a 10, maybe even 20, mile radius precisely where they were.
 And of course even at a near-idle, the _Gnat's_ diesel --- which Shakes was now running again --- growled loudly with sympathetic vibrations reflected back from the abandoned ship hulls surrounding them.
 Captain Percy reassured herself that they were far off any routine shipping lanes, and most vessels would steer around this patch they had plunged right into.
-This patch that was more and more appearing to be quite a massive obstacle to make one's way across.
+This refuse patch that was more and more appearing to be quite a massive obstacle to make one's way across.

 The boats were still on the surface and Percy was still standing on the bridge of the _Prospect_ when the morning sun eased itself up over the eastern horizon.
 Its long red rays ignited the landscape of black hulks around them until it looked like boats were stirring the dead waters of an underworld lake of blood.

-As the sun crept upwards and its light filled out the entire spectrum, the lake of blood turned into a turbid and viscous black sea --- all the bunker fuels, engine lubricants, solvents and greases; all the specially developed chemical mixes that drove or eased the movements of the giant steel machines through the water --- all eventually escaped from the rotting containers that held them and contaminated the clean water of the middle ocean.
+As the sun crept upwards and its light filled out the entire spectrum, the lake of blood turned into a turbid and viscous black sea --- all the bunker fuels, engine lubricants, solvents and greases; all the specially developed chemical mixes that drove or eased the movements of the giant steel machines through the water --- all eventually escaped from the rotting containers that held them and contaminated the pure sea water of the middle ocean.
 The contaminants floated on the surface, coating and binding together the more physical refuse.
-The stuck-together grime coalesced and joined forces with larger pieces that floated to defy the power of the perpetually sucking bottomless hole underneath.
+The stuck-together grime coalesced and joined forces with larger pieces that floated in defiance of the power of the perpetually sucking bottomless hole underneath.

-By the full light of day Percy felt far too exposed.
+By the full light of day, Percy felt far too exposed.
 She waved down Shakes until he stopped the _Gnat's_ engine and Hemi could contact him via radio to tell him to bring the _Gnat_ underneath and mate with the _Prospect_.
-This was fine with Shakes who had not slept the entire night, and looked forward to taking a rest aboard the much larger and relatively luxurious submarine.
+This was fine with Shakes who had not slept the entire night, and looked forward to taking a rest aboard the relatively luxurious larger submarine.

 With the _Gnat_ attached, Percy had the _Prospect's_ diesels shut down, and they submerged to 20 meters.
 It was much quieter underwater with no noise but the gentle hum of the electric motors.
 But they continued to send out a ping every ten minutes or so with the active sonar to avoid the submerged wrecks, which occasionally hung bow- or stern-down hundreds of meters into the water.

+[//]: # (--- EDITED TO HERE ---)

+[//]: # (2k words from last EDIT point)

 Between the active pings, Cassandra could now see a picture in her mind of the complex seascape around her.
 The sound of the _Prospect's_ motors refracted out and away around her, and came bouncing back from the heavy surface and reflected off larger pieces that bobbed around them.
 She spent the first few hours of the morning scanning around herself in circles with the sonar and flipping filters on and off.
 She was continually fascinated by the images of the underwater landscape that were drawn in her mind by the sounds the sonar put into her ears.

 When she felt like she had found a good combination of filters for giving her the clearest view of the water around them while taking out the source sound of the _Prospect's_ motors, she did a slow sweep in every direction, scribbling notes on a pad as she went.
 Towards the rear port side she thought she could hear something oddly mechanical, making its way from far off through the dense medium of the contaminated surface water.
 She adjusted her filters and tried to pin it down, but it eluded her.
 It may have been the distant thrum of a motor, but it also could just be pieces of garbage grinding against each other.
 The sea was so full of signals and reflections that it was impossible to be sure what was real and what was just a acoustic mirage.

 [//]: # (### moving through the garbage patch the next day, confirmation that the sub with the ram is following them again)